rg2u17/Kidney-Stone-Economics/README.md

 Figure 1.
 EAU follow-up algorithm for patients with kidney stones following treatment.
 <br>

-The model examines both the current standard of care (see below), and multiple theoretical diagnostic accuracy thresholds for prediction of recurrence. <br>
+The model examines both the current standard of care (see below), and multiple theoretical diagnostic accuracy thresholds for prediction of recurrence for follow-up following first stone event (see below for definition). <br>
+The model only examines **1** subsequent stone event (a single recurrence) <br>
 The model examines differing types of imaging modality and lengths of follow-up. <br>

 Ascertainment of the current standard of care is detailed below:

-### Ascertainment of Current Standard of Care
+## Ascertainment of Current Standard of Care
 We utilised UK Biobank to ascertain the prognostic accuracy of the current standard of care (EAU risk stratification - Table 3.3: https://uroweb.org/guidelines/urolithiasis/chapter/guidelines) <br>
 <br>
 The methodology to do this is detailed in the following link: <br>